jaythebusinessgoose/CustomLevels/README.md

 end, ON.PRE_LOAD_LEVEL_FILES)
 ```

+### Configuration

+Due to the way level files are loaded in, some extra configuration is required if the CustomLevels package is relocated.
+If it is anywhere other than the root directory of the mod, or has a name other than CustomLevels, `set_directory` must be called, passing the path to the directory within the mod folder including the directory name.
+Eg, for `MyCoolMod/SweetFolder/CustomLevels/custom_levels.lua` call `custom_levels.set_directory('SweetFolder/CustomLevels')`.

 ## Procedural Spawns

 Random spawns such as crates, rocks, webs, gold, and embedded items, are removed by default so that only